The abundance of thin dwarf galaxies: a challenge for cosmological simulations: Galaxy Samples

 \subsubsection{ALFALFA}

 The Arecibo Legacy Fast ALFA (ALFALFA\footnote{\href{https://egg.astro.cornell.edu/}{https://egg.astro.cornell.edu/}}) Survey \citep{Giovanelli2005}, provides HI 21-cm line measurements for $\sim 31,500$ galaxies over nearly $7000 ~ \rm{deg^2}$ on the sky.
 More specifically, we use the catalog presented in \citet{Haynes2018} and \citet{Durbala2020}, complemented with data from the SDSS DR7 \citep{Abazajian2009}.
 Sources were cross-identified in the two catalogs using their positions in the sky \citep[see ][]{Oman2021}.
+The surface brightness limits in this catalog are set by SDSS imaging, which typically reaches $\sim 28.5 ~ \rm{mag \, arcsec^{-2}}$ in the r-band \citep{Fliri2016}, or $\sim 27.9 ~ \rm{mag \, arcsec^{-2}}$ in g \citep{Janowiecki2015}.

-The main reason for including this catalog in our analysis is its very different selection function compared to the other surveys included here: objects in ALFALFA are blind to stellar properties and are selected, instead, by a lower limit in 21cm flux.
+The main reason for including the ALFALFA catalog in our analysis is its very different selection function compared to the other surveys included here: objects in ALFALFA are blind to stellar properties and are selected, instead, by a lower limit in 21cm flux.
 Optically selected samples tend to under-represent face-on galaxies, since a less inclined disk has a lower observed surface brightness (ignoring dust effects).
 In contrast, HI-selected samples are biased against edge-on systems because, at fixed total flux, the emission is distributed across more channels for an edge-on system, reducing the S/N.

 The shape of galaxies in ALFALFA is obtained from the $q$ (in the $r$-band) of SDSS, using the axial ratio of the best fitting 2D elliptical exponential model.
 The $q$ values are listed in column ``expAB\_r'' of Table 1 of the \citet{Durbala2020} catalog\footnote{Availabe in \href{https://egg.astro.cornell.edu/alfalfa/data/index.php}{https://egg.astro.cornell.edu/alfalfa/data/index.php}}.
 The stellar mass is taken from SDSS optical photometry, in logarithmic solar units using the methods of \citet{Taylor2011}, as listed in column ``logMstarTaylor'' of Table 2 of \citet{Durbala2020} catalog.
 We only use 28,267 galaxies (of 31,501) marked with sdssPhotFlag=1 \citep[equivalent to the `Code 1' of][]{Haynes2018}, which have uncertainties of less than 0.05 mag in g and i \citep[see Sec.
 6 of][]{Durbala2020}.
 This ALFALFA catalog is limited to $z \lesssim 0.06$.